- Color Picker

 });

-on the input// Listen to keydown events on the input field.
+// Listen to keydown events on the input field.

 inputs.forEach(function (input, handle) {